datacarpentry/genomics-r-intro/index.md

 intimidation stop you?
 Given time and practice* you will soon find it easier and easier to accomplish what you want.

 Why learn to code?
-Bioinformatics – like Biology – is messy.
+Bioinformatics – like biology – is messy.
 Different organisms, different systems, different conditions, all behave differently.
 Experiments at the bench require a variety of approaches – from tested protocols to trial-and-error.
 Bioinformatics is also an experimental science, otherwise we